quarkus-qe/quarkus-test-framework/README.md

 The application will start on DEV mode and will have enabled all the live coding features.

-This feature includes a new `DevModeQuarkusService` service with the next functionality:
+This feature includes a new `DevModeQuarkusService` service with the following functionality:

 - `enableContinuousTesting` - to enable continuous testing